rustwasm/rfcs/text/000-prototypal-inheritance.md

 # Detailed Explanation
 [detailed-explanation]: #detailed-explanation

+### Overview

+At present, values of exported Rust types are owned and moved around by the user like any other value.
+If passed "by value" to JavaScript, they are moved into a boxed `WasmRefCell` the address of which is opaquely sent over the ABI; that address is held in the `ptr` property of an ephemeral shim object, such property being returned over the ABI (and cleared) if/when the value is passed "by value" back to Rust.

+This RFC proposes a fundamental change from that status-quo.
+Values of exported Rust types will now remain permanently in a boxed `WasmRefCell` and cannot be owned or moved around by the user: this enables the JavaScript shim to exist (and properly function) for the object's entire lifetime, which may be required by virtue of side-effects from calling the object's super-constructors (e.g. if the object is registered with some form of global registry, as is the case with Web Components).

+Consequently, users in Rust can only ever have a `Ref` or `RefMut` that derefs to their object.
+Ownership of the object is effectively controlled by the long-lived JavaScript shim, being transferred back to Rust only for the value to be dropped when it (and the shim) are no longer required.

+Furthermore, this RFC proposes that exported Rust types are themselves modified to "own" the Rust values for each object on their prototype chain through the injection of an additional field.
+This provides users with native access to inherited methods and properties (irrespective of whether the prototype is native to Rust or JavaScript).

+A little additional bookkeeping is required in order for methods invoked on the JavaScript shim objects to have the correct receiver in Rust.

+### Details

 1. Exported type `T` **MAY** be annotated with an additional input to its `#[wasm_bindgen]` outer attribute: namely `prototype=path::to::Parent`, where `Parent` is either an imported or another exported wasm-bindgen type.

 2. A field is injected into the definition of `T`; it is either named `__proto__` or appended to the existing unnamed field list, as appropriate (unit types are converted to having a single field named `__proto__`).
 This injected field is either of type `Parent` (if the `prototype` input was specified above), or else of type `JsValue` (otherwise).
 Users never need access this field directly; instead `T` implements both `Deref<Target=Parent>` (or `Target=JsValue`, as appropriate) and `DerefMut` that return references to it.